Fun Beyond the Festival

 Other Art Options

-Stained Glass Windows Tour, Friday, July 11, and Saturday, July 12; 10:00 a.m. to 12:00 p.m.
+Friday, July 11, and Saturday, July 12 10:00 am to noon

 Facing Memorial Field, this church building, in the English Norman style was consecrated in 1928.
-St. Andrew’s is well known for its stained glass windows designed, produced, and installed by the famous Willet Studios of Philadelphia.
+St. Andrew’s is well known for its stained-glass windows designed, produced, and installed by the famous Willet Studios of Philadelphia.

 Visit the church’s website to learn more.